-The consideration allocated to each distinct performance obligation is recognized as revenue when control of the related goods or services is transferred.
+The consideration allocated to each distinct performance obligation is recognized as revenue when control of the related goods is transferred or services are performed.
 Consideration associated with at-risk substantive performance milestones is recognized as revenue when it is probable that a significant reversal of the cumulative revenue recognized will not occur.
 Should there be royalties, the Company utilizes the sales and usage-based royalty exception in arrangements that resulted from the license of intellectual property, recognizing revenues generated from royalties or profit sharing as the underlying sales occur.